Privacy Vulnerability of Split Computing to Data-Free Model Inversion Attacks

-We further re-exploit the target model for stronger inversion guidance amid the unique setup of the inversion problem.
-As we reverse the computation of the target model, this forms a natural loop with the original computation flow.
-Inspired by perceptual metric~\citep{Richard2018} and cycle-consistent image translation~\citep{zhu2017unpaired}, we explore cycle consistency to measure the quality of reconstructed inputs by re-checking them with the target model.
-Intuitively, if the reconstructed input is faithfully and semantically close to the original input then the direct model should produce similar, if not exact, feature responses at all layers.
-To this end, we cycle the reconstructed input back to the direct (target) model, and minimize the distance between features of the reconstructed input and original input at various depth.
-The cycle consistency for inversion is formally defined as follow:

-This enables a full utilization of the features from the original input twice to provide richer supervision during optimization of inversion model.
-In the layer reconstruction loss (\autoref{equ:layer_reconst}), we use features of the original input $\mathcal{F}_{1:(k-1)}(\mathbf{x})$ as the reconstruction objective.
-In addition, the cycle consistency loss (\autoref{equ:cyc}) also uses features of the original input as a reference and enforces the inverted input to have similar features as the original input.
-With the above losses, the final optimization objective for an inversion layer can thus be expressed as
+The main idea is that if the reconstructed input is faithfully and semantically close to the original input then the target model should produce similar, if not exact, feature responses at all layers.
+To this end, we feed the reconstructed input back to the direct (target) model, and minimize the distance between features of the reconstructed input and original input at various depths.
+We refer to this as cycle consistency that is defined as follow: This enables a better utilization of the features from the original input twice to provide richer supervision: (\textbf{i}) In \cref{equ:layer_reconst}, we use features of the original input $\mathcal{F}_{1:(k-1)}(\mathbf{x})$ as the reconstruction objective; (\textbf{ii}) The cycle consistency loss (\cref{equ:cyc}) also uses features of the original input as a reference and enforces the inverted input similar to those of the original input.